Our Epic Vacation: Day 13

 After dinner we had an adult NIGHT OF FUN!

-And then my brothers made me sign up for the Karaoke contest.
+Then my brothers made me sign up for the Karaoke contest.
 I actually really stink at karaoke.
 Partly because I am an opera singer and they do not usually have opera arias available.
 But, I looked through the gigantic book and saw they had “Think of Me” from Phantom of the Opera.
 So I sang that.

 I had no idea we were being judged and might go on to win the title of Karaoke Superstar of the Entire Ship.